Midas847/EcommerceApp/README.md

 - We can register a new account, login to add products.
 - User authentication is done using JWT.
 - Once we have added products to the cart, we can checkout using Stripe. (see credentials below)
-- A user can also register for the shop's newsletter and upon submit they will recieve an email from Email Js.
 - The Store also has an admin dashboard that only an admin account has access to.
 This dashboard can be used to add/edit or delete products on the store. (see credentials below)